wittko1400/CS403_Yisp_Interpreter/README.md

 A test class called RunTestRepo was added to the Yisp.cs file.
 It can be uncommented and comment out RunFile class to trigger all tests in the repo.
 It will output directly to the command prompt.

 [Test Output](testoutput.txt)

+## ChatGPT
+- For this assignment's preparation, the author(s) have utilized ChatGPT, a language model created by OpenAI.
+Within this assignment, the ChatGPT was used for purposes such as brainstorming, grammatical correction, writing paraphrasing, and learning.